Article Read Time

 Your children should never use devices at home behind closed doors.

-Having your kids in the family room or dining room when using devices can make it easier for you to keep an eye on what they are doing and make it less likely to go to sites they should not be visiting.
+Having your kids in the family room or dining room while using devices can make it easier to keep an eye on what they are doing and reduce the likelihood of them visiting inappropriate sites.

 7. Never leave laptops and smartphones unattended